 Find out more by joining our principal on a school tour and reading below.

-English, comprised of reading, writing, and speaking and listening is taught daily for two hours.
+English, comprised of Reading, Writing, and Speaking and Listening is taught daily for two hours.
 The foundations of English are supported through the explicit teaching of evidence based Synthetic Phonics which ensures all students develop the necessary building blocks to support their speaking, listening, reading and writing including grammar, punctuation, and spelling.
 Our teaching practices are informed by evidence based practices and research including Early and Middle Years research, Seven Conditions for Effective Writing, 7 STEPS for Writing Success, Oral Language Pie and TESMC (Teaching EAL Students in the Mainstream Classroom).
 Teachers participate in regular professional learning and the individual needs of the students are supported through a range of tools and technologies.

-Where a student requires additional support it is provided through the class program and our specialist Literacy Intervention Program, including English As an Additional Language (EAL).
+Where a student requires additional support it is provided through the class program and our specialist Literacy Intervention Program, including English as an Additional Language (EAL).
 All teachers also regularly participate in specialist professional learning to support EAL students.
-The great news is that these strategies, whilst designed for EAL students are entirely relevant and incredibly supportive of native English speaking students and therefore enhance teaching and learning for all students.
+The great news is that these strategies, whilst designed for EAL students, are entirely relevant and incredibly supportive of native English speaking students and therefore enhance teaching and learning for all students.

-Teaching of Mathematics at Highvale P.S is taught daily and based upon the developmental needs of students as informed by assessment and the content of the Victorian Curriculum.
+Teaching of Mathematics at Highvale is scheduled daily and based upon the developmental needs of students as informed by assessment and the content of the Victorian Curriculum.
 This includes the development of knowledge and skills in the content areas of Number and Algebra, Measurement and Geometry and Statistics and Probability.

 Through the teaching of concepts within these content areas, quality learning tasks are designed to ensure students develop their mathematical proficiency in the areas fluency, understanding, problem solving and reasoning.
 These are fundamental to learning mathematics and being able to work mathematically to engage in higher order mathematical tasks.
 This enhances opportunities for students to transfer their understanding and apply their mathematical competency to a range of other Learning Areas and everyday challenges.

-Mathematics at Highvale is taught through and evidence based whole school approach.
+Mathematics at Highvale is taught through an evidence based whole school approach.
 Our teaching is informed by both the Early Years and Middle Years Research Project, our work with Melbourne University and renowned mathematics researchers and educators John.A.Van De Walle and George Booker.

 Importantly our teaching incorporates the use of a range of technologies, materials for hands on learning as well as our wonderful outdoor learning environment.
 Classes are often observed utilising our on-site Sanctuary and other facilities to complete rich mathematical tasks.
 In addition, students are provided with opportunities to participate in a number of enrichment and extension programs including the Maths Olympiad, John Monash Maths Enrichment and ICAS.